platformsh/platformsh-docs/contributing/content-style.md

 Some of these are semantically valid, but some might be confusing.

 Always use the long form of the command to show the entire context, including the namespace.
-Exception: don't both with the `auth` namespace as `login` and `logout` are clear enough without additional context.
+Exception: `login` and `logout`.
+Both of these are clear enough without additional context and the `auth` namespace doesn't add value.
+So use the short form for them without `auth:`.

 Use                                                           | Avoid
 --------------------------------------------------------------|-------